Most Beautiful Lakes in Austria

 Austria is a landlocked country.
 However, most beautiful lakes in Austria make it a popular summer swimming and water sports destination.
 Although Austria has no access to the sea from any side, the issue of its lack of access to open waters has been offset by some beautiful and spectacular lakes.
 You will see here amazing lakes with clear waters and sandy beaches with alpine mountains in the background.

-Achensee, located in Tyrol, with its calm waters in summer is an attractive center for travelers coming here from the surrounding villages.
+Achensee is truly one of lakes in Austria which is located in Tyrol.
+With its calm waters in summer is an attractive center for travelers coming here from the surrounding villages.
 Swimming, boating and windsurfing are just a few of the many water sports common on Lake Achen Lake, known for its excellent water quality.

 Millstätter See is a popular holiday and swimming destination in Austria’s southernmost province, Carinthia.
 Also, this place boasts clear and warm waters during the summer months.